Fenugreek: benefits, dosage, contraindications

 Posologie

-Testofen, a specialised Trigonella foenum-graecum seed extract reduces age-related symptoms of androgen decrease, increases testosterone levels and improves sexual function in healthy aging males in a double-blind randomised clinical study
+Testofen, a specialized Trigonella foenum-graecum seed extract, reduces age-related symptoms of androgen decline, increases testosterone levels, and improves sexual function in healthy aging males in a double-blind randomized clinical study

 Safety and Efficacy of Furosap®, a Patented Trigonella foenum-graecum Seed Extract, in Boosting Testosterone Level, Reproductive Health and Mood Alleviation in Male Volunteers

-Influence of a Specialized Trigonella foenum-graecum Seed Extract (Libifem), on Testosterone, Estradiol and Sexual Function in Healthy Menstruating Women, a Randomized Placebo Controlled Study.
+Influence of a Specialized Trigonella foenum-graecum Seed Extract (Libifem), on Testosterone, Estradiol and Sexual Function in Healthy Menstruating Women, a Randomised Placebo Controlled Study.

 Physiological aspects of male libido enhanced by standardized Trigonella foenum-graecum extract and mineral formulation